inducer/pycuda/doc/source/driver.rst

     Return the device address of the global *name* as an :class:`int`.

+    The main use of this method is to find the address of pre-declared `__constant__` arrays so they can be filled from the host before kernel invocation

   .. method:: get_texref(name)

     Return the :class:`TextureReference` *name* from this module.